sjoerdvankreel/firefly-synth/FEATURES.md

 # MIDI
 Supports Channel Pressure, Pitch Bend and all 128 CC parameters.
 You can access the MIDI signals through the routing matrices.
+MIDI note number and velocity are also available as modulation sources in the per-voice CV matrix.

 # Master module
 - MIDI and BPM smoothing parameters.
 BPM smoothing affects tempo-synced delay lines.